Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - Enforced at azure resource manager
 - It can remediate if somethings out of policy.
 - Create/assign an initiative normally
+- Can see compliance of these policies
+- Allowed locations can be selected in parameters of policies.

+## Roles